 There is no way to avoid the setting process for a new build—at least not entirely.
 However, by limiting the amount of wood that your company uses to build homes, you can reduce of defects that a home will develop in its first year.

 At Top Steel Solutions, we provide a different kind of house frame in Blacktown, Parramatta and throughout Western Suburbs Sydney.
-Instead of building wooden house frames, our company designs and manufactures steel house framing.
+Instead of building wooden house frames, our company designs and manufactures steel house framing including products such as prefab wall frames and steel joists,.
 Because steel doesn’t have the water content that fresh lumber does, it doesn’t need to set in the same way.
 Other materials in the home will still have to go through the setting process, but since the frame itself is holding steady throughout the process, you will end up with fewer loose floorboards, nail pops, or cracked cornices.

 Fewer defects means fewer warranty repair requests.
 By reducing the amount of materials and time that your team spends on warranty requests, you can improve your company’s profit margins on each new build.
 Are you interested in learning more about Top Steel Solutions and our steel house frames in Wetherill Park?
 Give us a call on (02) 9756 4124 to start a conversation.